 Cottonwood in Shasta County, California — The American West (Pacific Coastal)

 Location.
 40° 22.277′ N, 122° 17.023′ W. Marker is in Cottonwood, California, in Shasta County.
 Marker is on Main Street north of Bowman Road, on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Cottonwood CA 96022, United States of America.
+Marker is at or near this postal address: 19855 Main St, Cottonwood CA 96022, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Site of Reading Adobe (approx. 4.6 miles away); The Flume (approx. 5 miles away); Masonic Lodge (approx. 5½ miles Anderson Historic Fire Station (approx. 5½ miles away); Balls Ferry (approx. 5.8 miles away); California – Oregon Road (approx. 6.9 miles away); Fort Reading. (approx. 7.8 miles away); Herbert S. Miles Safety Roadside Rest (approx. 8.4 miles away).
+Site of Reading Adobe (approx. 4.6 miles away); The Flume (approx. 5 miles away); Masonic Lodge Anderson Historic Fire Station (approx. 5˝ miles away); Balls Ferry (approx. 5.8 miles away); California – Oregon Road (approx. 6.9 miles away); Fort Reading. (approx. 7.8 miles away); Herbert S. Miles Safety Roadside Rest (approx. 8.4 miles away).

 More about this marker.
 This marker is a "pointer" marker that the state put up, giving the general direction and distance to the historical site, which typically would also have its own marker.
 The site marker for this particular landmark, California Registered Historical Landmark No. 10, however, has more extensive text, and notes that the Reading Adobe was destroyed by vandals in 1942.
 Inasmuch as this marker makes no mention of the destruction of the adobe, it is likely that this pointer marker predates the Reading Adobe's demise.